 Thank you for your interest in volunteering with ASAE.
 To learn about specific projects you can participate in a project-to-project basis or to volunteer with one of our one-year term volunteer groups, log into our private social network, Collaborate, and go to the Volunteer Town Square.
 There you can sign up for ASAE’s current volunteer opportunities.

 Volunteering at ASAE Summary

-If you are looking for a short-term commitment or want to experience what is like to volunteer for ASAE before committing to a full-year, open volunteering is for you.
+If you are looking for a short-term commitment or want to experience what it's like to volunteer for ASAE before committing to a full year, open volunteering is for you.
 The Volunteer Town Square is a great way to volunteer when you schedule allows and to find the volunteer opportunities that fit your needs.

-Our chairmen of the Board appoints council and committee volunteers for 1 year terms which are renewable for up to 3 years, contingent on your participation in the group.
+Our chairman of the Board appoints council and committee volunteers for 1-year terms that are renewable for up to 3 years, contingent on your participation in the group.
 Many of these volunteer groups require attendance at two face to face meetings per term.
 There are other short-term volunteer opportunities that are posted in the Volunteer Town Square in Collaborate.
 Below, you can learn about each of our volunteer groups before deciding on which volunteer opportunity is best for you.
 Once you select an opportunity and submit your application, your information will be forwarded to and reviewed by ASAE volunteer leadership.
 You will be notified of the outcome within a few weeks.

 The AMC Section Council is the group of volunteers charged to assist ASAE in providing programs, services, and information that help emerging AMC owners and staffs (of any size AMC) address the unique association management and business challenges faced by an AMC.
 This group requires two face to face meetings each year.